Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 If you are an individual existing or prospective client, we will collect personal data from you when provide you: (i) apply for your account and are on-boarded as a client; (ii) request or engage with us in connection with our services; and (iii) interact with us in relation to the management and administration of your account.

 Personal data that we receive directly from third parties

-Pursuant to any local laws and requirements, we may seek more information about you or relevant individuals within your company such as directors from other sources by way of due diligence such as World Check and ICIJ Offshore Leaks Database.
-We might process your personal data which we lawfully obtain from other third parties (e.g. public authorities, companies that process card payments such as Safecharge and/or Credorax), third party database providers (third party brokers who may provide us with your details in accordance with any regulatory requirements).
+Pursuant to any local laws and requirements, we may seek more information about you or your or relevant individuals such as directors from other sources by way of due diligence or other market intelligence such as World Check and ICIJ Offshore Leaks Database.
+We might process your personal data which we lawfully obtain other third parties e.g. public authorities, companies that process card payments such as Safecharge and/or Credorax, third party database providers (third party brokers who may provide us with your details in accordance with any regulatory requirements).

 Where existing or prospective corporate clients provide us with personal data relating to their directors, employees, or any other person, such data is deemed to have been provided to us on the basis that: (i) those individuals have been informed and understand that their personal data is being provided to us; (ii) those individuals have been provided with information regarding the collection, use, processing, and disclosure of their personal data; (iii) the client has a lawful basis (in accordance with applicable data protection laws and regulations) to provide such personal data to us; and (iv) those individuals are aware of their data protection rights and how to exercise them.

 Personal data we receive from other sources